Foundational Role within Lacombe: The Lacombe Research and Development Centre

 Mary & Hiram Flewelling, 1890.
 LDHS 1990.1.279

 Snow Every Month

-Mr. Hutton was appointed as the first Superintendent before the purchase of the land was finalized in 1906.
-Hutton was also one of the local supporters of the Station who aided in the land purchase.
-With only 5 staff members, many tests were started in 1907 and several buildings were constructed.
+Mr. Hutton was appointed as the first Superintendent of the Research Station, even before the purchase of the land was finalized.
+Even with a small staff consisting of only 5 members, many tests were started in 1907 and several buildings were constructed.
 Life was not easy, and Seymour Edmunds, one of the first employees of the Station, reported that there was least some snow every month of 1907.

 Initially, research at the station focused on testing pre-existing crops in the region and developing effective local agricultural practices.
 By 1913, Mr. Hutton had begun research on dairy and beef cattle, poultry, sheep and apiculture.
 Horses were initially used for work rather than research.

 Inspiring Agricultural Innovation: Making Cheese and Planting Wind Barriers